.EPS File Extension

 More Information

-Adobe developed the EPS format in the late-1980s to become a standard for exchanging images across different platforms and devices.
-While various applications and users adopted the format, other image formats, such as .JPEG and .PNG, overshadowed it.
+Adobe developed the EPS format in the late 1980s to become a standard for exchanging images across different platforms and devices.
+While various applications and users adopted the format, other image formats overshadowed it, such as .JPEG and .PNG.

 How to open an EPS file